peterberkenbosch/rails-starter-template/README.md

-# APP NAME
+# Rails starter template

 Opiniated webpacker-less Rails setup with the latest Rails, using PostgreSQL, TailwindCSS, Stimulus, Hotwire and RSpec.

 Using jsbundling-rails for javacript, and TailwindCSS through PostCSS with cssbundling-rails.
-For easy loading of all stimulus controllers we use esbuild-rails as well.
+For easy loading of all stimulus controllers we use esbuild-rails.

-This comes with a full docker setup for local development including system specs that can run on M1 Apple Docker instances (and also without docker).
+This comes with a full docker setup for local development including a full RSpec suite that can run on M1 Apple Docker instances (and also without docker).

 ## TL;DR